Powers of the Cartier operator on Artin-Schreier covers: Short Exact Sequences and the Kernel

 \subsection{Short exact sequences}

 In the preceding sections, we have computed the stalks of $\G_{j+1}/\G_j$ at ramified points, poles of sections and the auxiliary point $Q'$.
-Using these computations, we can now completely describe the associated gradeds of the Galois filtration presented in \eqref{eqGfilt}.
+Using these computations, we can now completely describe the associated graded sheaves of the Galois invariant filtration presented in \eqref{eqGfilt}.
 We put the maps of stalks together to form a maps of sheaves.